gfburton/aiabrixen2024/_pages/venue.md

 [Regensburger Allee 16 - viale Ratisbona, 16
 Italy - 39042, Brixen-Bressanone](https://maps.app.goo.gl/3nkBUX4geAmBePMr9)

-The faculty is within walking distance from the train station.
+The faculty is within walking distance from Bressanone train station.

 **About the campus**
 The second campus of the Free University of Bozen-Bolzano is in the charming town of Brixen-Bressanone.
 The Faculty of Education together with the annexed University Library is housed in the modern university complex in the very centre of the town.